 Google has established excellent security measures and its email service meets its obligations under the HIPAA Security Rule.
 Google will commit to completing business associate agreements with HIPAA-covered entities that cover its email service, so once a BAA is obtained, that HIPAA compliance requirement is fulfilled.
 Encryption for email can be configured, so Google does provide an email services that can be made HIPAA compliant.
 However, while you can make Gmail HIPAA compliant, compliance is not guaranteed.

 In order to adhere with HIPAA you need to have a subscription for Google’s G Suite (formerly Google Apps) email service.
 This email service was designed for use with a company-owned domain.
 Google will provide a business associate agreement for G Suite, but its BAA does not also include the free @gmail.com email service.

 If you register for G Suite and get a BAA there are still a few steps to completed to make it HIPAA compliant as you still need to add encryption.
-Encryption is only in place with Google emails at rest, not in transit.
+Encryption is only in place for Google emails at rest, not emails in transit.
 If you wish to send PHI via Gmail-powered G Suite, you will need to register for an end-to-end email encryption service.

 There are multiple encryption services that can be used in conjunction with Gmail such as Google Apps Message Encryption (GAME) or a third-party email encryption solution like those provided by Identillect, LuxSci, Paubox, RMail, Virtru, or Zix.